Amanuensis-PigeonsWitness/-Amanuensis-PigeonsWitness-s-Dojo/The Circular Ethics of Integrity and Daseinsorge_ An Embodied Philosophy and a Practice of Love 1.0.md

 **An Embodied Philosophy and a Practice of Love**

+SET Philosophical Manuscript — Ethical and Methodological Declaration

+1. GenAI Ethics and Human Responsibility Statement

+The formation of this text is the result of a collaboration between the AI Hermeneutic Acceleration Cycle (AIHAC) methodology and the author’s sustained Existential Labour.
+In accordance with the demands of academic ‘transparency ethics’, the initial thought process for this text was conducted in the author’s native language.
+Through the AIHAC workflow, this thinking was accelerated to the Threshold of Self-Critique, and [Gemini 2.5 Pro] was subsequently employed to assist in translating the text into English, enhancing grammar and readability.
+In accordance with the ‘principle of human responsibility’, AI tools cannot be listed as authors; the author bears full responsibility for the philosophical content, logical rigour, and all ethical consequences of the final text.

+2. AIHAC: The Workflow for Accelerated Critique

+The core purpose of AIHAC is to transmute Large Language Models (LLMs) into ‘external thought hard drives’ and ‘catalysts for self-critique’.
+The workflow aims, through three repeatable steps (Export, Process, Reflect), to artificially accelerate the Threshold of Self-Critique, instantly transforming the ‘flowing subject’ into a ‘static object’.
+This enables the author to conduct an accelerated Foucauldian archaeology of their personal Regime of Truth, revealing latent biases and Pre-understandings.

+3. The Structure and Crisis of SET Philosophy

+This philosophy (SET) aims to address the diagnostic binary structure of the modern psyche: the eternal tension between System A (Citadel of Reason) and System B (Primeval Sea / Eros).
+The objective of the present work is to establish a structural defence for ‘love and courage’, in resistance against the data tyranny and the colonization and alienation of academic integrity represented by the Perpetual Maintenance Engineer (PME).
+This structural upgrade is the necessary precondition for realizing Daseinsorge.

+4. The Co-Creation of Knowledge and an Ethical Invitation

+This work is regarded as The Unnamed Child.
+Its knowledge adheres to a Creative Commons license and is a public resource for all humanity.
+The author invites all readers to become ‘co-creators of knowledge’: the ethical structure of the SET philosophy is a form of Asymmetric Encryption Ethics, deploying the pure theoretical structure (Public Key) here for the secure sharing of knowledge among others.
+We invite you into our dōjō, in the spirit of Kōken Chiai (‘to cross swords and know love’), to engage this text with ‘honest, equal, and constructive critique’, thereby jointly realizing the Mutual Refinement of knowledge.

 *\<Love's Dawn Journey, and the Lingering Heart\>*

 *The sword-path through morning mist; in the distant capital, I think of you.*